 I started asking my midwives, chiropractors and friends about breech vaginal birth.
 All I received were mixed answers and usually, “Yes, it can be done, but if something goes wrong it will happen fast.
 Why take the risk?!”
 I did a few things, like hanging upside down frequently and handstands in the pool.
 My chiropractor did the Webster technique, as it has a high success rate in giving babies more room to turn head down.
 At 39 weeks I had an inversion done.
 Let me tell you that is painful and unnatural.
 Wouldn’t do it again.

-OK, I know that if you are a birth advocate like me, you are completely cringing by now.
-Tell me about it.
 If you are trying to educate yourself more or are finding yourself in this situation, you might be asking, “What can I do differently?
 I need more information!”
 I am here to provide just that for you.
 Educate yourself, pray about it (or meditate) and make the best choice for you and your baby.
 Be strong and get the right support.

 So, you find out that your baby is breech.
 What now?

 Don’t panic!
 It’s going to be OK.
 Your baby is breech for a reason.
 (S)he may or may not turn and can do so even right before birth.
 So, be patient.

 Which breech presentation is your baby favoring?
 There are three common types.

 - Frank Breech, which tends to be the most favorable.
 This is when baby’s bottom presents first and feet are by the head.

 - Footling Breech is when baby has one or both feet presenting first.

 - Complete Breech is when your baby is comfy sitting cross legged.